Trade shows can be a great computer marketing tool. But start small, say, at your local chamber of commerce business-to-business (B2B) expo.

 Here are five tips to help you get the strongest bottom-line results from your next local trade show exhibit:

-Plan your trade show presence around the needs of the sponsoring organization: Your booth, marketing collateral, and mini-seminar should all be focused around the central theme and needs of the sponsoring organization.
+Plan your trade show presence around the needs of the sponsoring organization: Your booth, marketing collateral, and mini-seminar should all be focused on the central theme and needs of the sponsoring organization.

 Heavily promote the mini-seminars at your booth: While most exhibitors rely on institutional advertising techniques, you’ll be delivering valuable educational content.
 If possible, rent the list of registered show attendees and send your own targeted direct mail piece 7-10 days before the show.
 Also, since you’ll be giving attendees a big reason to spend more time at the show, ask if the planner can display several poster-sized copies of your mini-seminar schedule prominently throughout the expo hall.
 Be sure to also talk to the conference planner about including your mini-seminars in the public relations efforts for the expo.
 (Got a YouTube link or DVD of a previous talk and some related testimonials?
 Win the event planner over early!)

 Publicize your trade show event with existing clients: Send invitations to existing clients.
 Make your credibility soar by having satisfied clients visit your booth with live testimonials to prospective clients during your mini-seminar!